leo-arch/pacfree/README.md

 What I offer here is a simple `pacman` wrapper written in Bash and aimed to make `pacman` free-software aware by making use of Parabola's blacklist.
 The wrapper is very simple: every time the user attempts to install some package via the `-S` option, the wrapper will check the blacklist looking for the package.
 If found, that is, if the package is non-free, the user will be warned and asked whether or not she wants to continue.
 Next, if necessary, `pacman` will be called to do its thing.

-This point is absolutely relevant: warning the user about proprietary software is one thing, and FORCING the user not to install proprietary sofware, as Parabola does, is a completely different thing.
+This point is absolutely relevant: WARNING the user about proprietary software is one thing, and FORCING the user not to install proprietary sofware, as Parabola does (via its `your-freedom` package), is a completely different thing.
 No one can be FORCED to be free; that's impossible.
 Freedom must be chosen, and there is no freedom without choices.
 It is the user herself, and not someone else, be it a person or a software, who must freely DECIDE not to install proprietary software.
-This is where Parabola, and all the FSF endorsed distributions, is wrong; and this is why I wrote this wrapper: it will warn you about non-free software, but it's up to you what to do about it.
+Someone who is forced tp do the right thing would be a good robot, a good machine, but not a good person.
+This is where Parabola, and all the FSF endorsed distributions as well, is wrong; and this is why I wrote this wrapper: it will warn you about non-free software, but it's up to you what to do about it.

 Of course, the wrapper is far from perfect, but it's better than nothing.